-None of the financial considerations mitigating conditions fully apply.
+None of the financial considerations mitigating conditions apply.
 Applicant's financial problems are recent and ongoing.
 He presented insufficient evidence to show that his financial problems are under control, and that his debts were incurred under circumstances unlikely to recur.
-Applicant presented insufficient information to establish circumstances beyond his control and that he was financially responsible under the circumstances.
+Applicant presented evidence of periods of unemployment that could have contributed to or aggravated his financial situation;